mgodwin/dotfiles/README.markdown

   symlinked in when you run `rake install`.
 - **topic/\*.completion.sh**: Any files ending in `completion.sh` get loaded
   last so that they get loaded after we set up bash autocomplete functions.

+## Thanks

+The original inspiration for these comes from holman's dotfiles, but have since diverged substantially.